Nigerian Television Authority: 21st Century programming

 As of 2013, mandatory network programming dominated the airtime of most local NTA stations.
 The local stations were offered a choice of a local broadcasting time from a specific time range.

 During the daytime, magazine shows like A.M.
 Express, later renamed Good Morning Nigeria, aired for 2½ hours from 6:30 am to 9:00 am and from Monday to Friday, but other programs air once or twice every week.
 Network dramas like Super Story and Stand Up Nigeria were usually broadcast in the Tuesday and Thursday 8:00 pm slot.
 Notable sports programs include On the Pitch on Mondays.

-NTA, which previously had some original children's programming, formed a partnership with Viacom to broadcast Nickelodeon's programmes during its 5-7 pm time slot for children and instructional television.
+NTA, which previously had some original children's programming, formed a partnership with Viacom to broadcast Nickelodeon's programmes during its 5-7 pm time slot for children and instructional television in 2013, the agreement also included content provided by MTV Base.

+NTA also receives support from China, including the possibility of co-productions with Chinese state TV.
+Less frequently, its channels air content donated by Japan's JICA.

-Network news
+Network News

 NTA's news mostly reports on government activities.
-The major news production is Network News, an hour-long programme that airs at 9:00 pm Monday-Friday except on Wednesdays, when it is replaced with News Extra.
+The major news production is Network News, an hour-long news programme that airs from 9:00 pm Monday-Friday except on Wednesdays, when it is replaced with News Extra.
 Network News usually starts with news from the presidency, then news from the National Assembly, followed by ministries and state governments.
 Other news productions include News at 7 and Nationwide News at 4 pm.
 Investigative reporting and human stories are usually subordinate to covering government activities, with the exception of Newsline which airs on Sunday evenings.
 The 9 pm news programme has one of the network's highest advertising rates for 30-second ads.
 Paid news segments such as 'News of Special Interest' are inserted into network broadcast news such as Newsline or the 9 pm network news.

-Other notable news productions include Panorama, One o'Clock Live, Inside the Senate, and You and Your Rep.
+Other notable news productions include Panorama, One O' Clock Live, Inside the Senate, and You and Your Rep.